rossjones/ckanfs/README.md

 ```

 If it gets in a tizz, you may need for force unmount the folder, which is either
-`umount -f /tmp/ckan` or `diskutil unmount /tmp/ckan` depending on your OS.
+`umount -f /tmp/ckan` for linux, or `diskutil unmount /tmp/ckan` for osx.